 - Needs Improvement: @universityofmontevallodepartmentofmascotservices or @Umontevallomascotservices

-- If you would like to change your account names and see one is unavailable, schedule a meeting with the Multimedia Content Specialist to discuss possible solutions.
+- If you would like to change your account names and see one is unavailable, schedule a meeting with the Digital Marketing Manager to discuss possible solutions.

 - Please refrain from using, altering or re-design of the UM logo(s).
 For information on logo usage, please view the University branding standards.

 - We recommend using one of the following designs for your profile photo to make your accounts personalized to your department, office, etc.:

 - A customized UM logo profile photo with your entity name from the University Marketing & Communications office;